-- 3.1 If using fireworks always follow the advice below: - Never play with fireworks.
-They are explosives and can hurt you. - Only buy fireworks that carry the CE mark from a licensed retailer - Only adults should light or hold fireworks. - When you are watching fireworks, stand well back. - Keep fireworks in a closed box. - Follow the instructions on each firework. - Light them at arm's length, using a taper. - Never go near a firework that has been lit.
-Even if it hasn't gone off, it could still explode. - Fireworks will frighten your pets, so keep them safely indoors. - Never put fireworks in your pocket or throw them. - Always supervise children around fireworks. - Light sparklers one at a time, Always wear gloves and hold them at arm's length.
-Never give sparklers to children under five.
-When your sparkler goes out, DON'T TOUCH IT.
-It could still burn you, so put it hot end down in a bucket of water made ready for this purpose. - Do not drink alcohol if setting off fireworks.
+- 3.1 If using fireworks always follow the advice below: - Never play with fireworks, they are explosives and can hurt you. - Only buy fireworks that carry the CE mark from a licensed retailer. - Only adults should light or hold fireworks. - When you are watching fireworks, stand well back. - Keep fireworks in a closed box. - Follow the instructions on each firework. - Light fireworks at arm's length, using a taper. - Never go near a firework that has been lit.
+Even if it hasn't gone off, it could still explode. - Fireworks may frighten animals so keep your pets safely indoors. - Never put fireworks in your pocket or throw them. - Always supervise children around fireworks.

+- Light sparklers one at a time, always wear gloves and hold them at arm's length.
+Never give sparklers to children under the age of 5.
+When your sparkler goes out, DON'T TOUCH IT, it could still burn you, so put the sparkler hot end down in a bucket of water made ready for this purpose. - Do not drink alcohol when and if setting off fireworks.